-The EPO plans to construct a new building next to its existing premises at the Plaspoelpolder in Rijswijk, the Netherlands.
-Covering approximately 80 000 m2, the new building will offer a modern and flexible working environment for around 1 750 staff.
+We are about to start construction of a new building next to our existing premises at the Plaspoelpolder in Rijswijk, the Netherlands.
+Approximately 80 000 m2 in size, the new building will provide a modern and flexible working environment for around 1 750 staff.

-Following an open, international pre-qualification phase, the invitation to tender for the design and construction of the EPO's new office building in Rijswijk was officially launched on 23 April 2012.
+Following an open, international pre-qualification phase, the invitation to tender for the design and construction of the new building was issued on 23 April 2012.

-In the first stage of the international tender procedure proper, ten consortia were invited to submit a bid.
-Beginning in July 2012 valid bids were received from eight of the ten.
-The international jury for the tender procedure met on 31 July 2012 to select the best three bids for consideration in the second, non-anonymous stage of the tender.
-The three shortlisted consortia were asked to elaborate on their proposals including a preliminary design.
+In this first round of the tender procedure proper, ten consortia were invited to submit a bid.
+Eight of them submitted a valid bid by the deadline of early July 2012.
+An international jury met on 31 July 2012 to select the best three for consideration in the second, non-anonymous round.
+The three shortlisted consortia were asked to elaborate on their initial bids and submit a preliminary design.